unicode-org/message-format-wg/spec/syntax.md

 > in a _message_, as well was encouraging the use of isolating controls
 > with _expressions_ and _quoted patterns_.
 > See: [whitespace](#whitespace) (below) for more information.
->
-> Additional restrictions or requirements might be added during the
-> Tech Preview to better manage bidirectional text.

 A _message_ can be a _simple message_ or it can be a _complex message_.